Info Package - What you need to know

 - a tutor-professor in each School/Department.

-Several activities are carry out in the Hopeful Garden "Giardino della Speranza", a multimedia room with several computer positions supplied with specific software and equipments
+Several activities are carried out in the Hopeful Garden "Giardino della Speranza", a multimedia room with several computer positions supplied with specific software and equipments

 For detailed information, please visit the following website: http://www2.unibas.it/diversamenteabili/